Logit-based alternatives to two-stage least squares: Introduction

 Our paper contributes to the large literature discussing causal interpretability of various parametric IV estimators in the case of heterogeneous treatment effects.
 We therefore provide here only a few key references that are particularly relevant for our work.
 The literature has been started by \cite{IA94}, who gave the local average treatment effect interpretation of the instrumental variable estimator in the case of a binary treatment and a binary instrument without controls allowing for heterogeneous treatment effects under the monotonicity (no defiers) assumption. \cite{AI95} showed that in a model with saturated controls, the 2SLS estimator that includes all interactions between the instrument and controls in the first step converges in probability to a weighted average of control-specific local average treatment effects. \cite{A03}, \cite{K13}, and \cite{S20} obtained a similar result for the same and other parametric instrumental variable estimators without saturated controls assuming that the conditional mean function of the instrument given controls is linear. \cite{BBMT22} demonstrated that parametric instrumental variable estimators generally lack a causal interpretation if this conditional mean function is not linear.

 The rest of the paper is organized as follows.
 In the next section, we introduce the logit-based IV estimator and discuss its causal interpretation.
 In Section \ref{sec: augmented estimator}, we discuss the augmented logit-based IV estimator and compare its causal interpretability with that of the logit-based IV estimator itself.
 In Section \ref{sec: asymptotic distribution}, we derive asymptotic normality results for both estimators.
 In Section \ref{sec: hausman test}, we develop a Hausman test that can be used to check causal interpretability of the logit-based IV estimator.
+In Section \ref{sec: empirical applications}, we present our empirical applications.
 In the Appendix, we provide all the proofs.